chepceline/Akan-names/README.md

 ## Contact Information

-If you have any question or contributions, please email me at (chepceline25@gmail.com)
+If you have any question or contributions to this project, please email me at (chepceline25@gmail.com)

 ## License